 Since there are many ways you might be accused of laundering money, there are many potential defenses that your lawyer might use.
 It all depends on the facts surrounding your situation and the charges against you.
 But the following three defenses are probably the ones used most often:

-- Lack of intent.
 To be guilty of money laundering, you must have “knowingly” hidden the source of illegal money.
 The prosecution must prove beyond a reasonable doubt that you had this criminal intent.
-But if you did not know the money was obtained illegally, you did not intend to commit a crime and you should not be convicted.
+However, if you did not know the money was obtained illegally, you did not intend to commit a crime, and you should not be convicted.

-- No laundering occurred.
-Money laundering requires hiding the source of money—just having money that was obtained illegally is not money laundering.
-If you obtained proceeds from a crime but never did anything with it, you may be able to avoid a money laundering conviction, though you could still be convicted of the underlying crime if there is evidence to support it.
+Money laundering requires hiding the source of money.
+Simply having money that was obtained illegally is not money laundering.
+If you obtained proceeds from a crime but never did anything with the money, you may be able to avoid a money laundering conviction.

-- Rights violations.
-A substantial amount of evidence is usually needed to prove a money laundering charge, and often that evidence comes from undercover police operations, and searches.
-There are strict constitutional protections surrounding these activities, and if the police conducted an illegal search or otherwise violated your rights, your lawyer may be able to get crucial evidence thrown out, leading to an acquittal.
+There are strict constitutional protections surrounding these activities.
+If the police conducted an illegal search or otherwise violated your rights, your lawyer may be able to get crucial evidence thrown out.
+Doing this could lead to an acquittal.

-Money laundering charges can be complicated, and a lawyer can investigate the facts surrounding the charges against you and form a strategy for attacking the prosecution’s evidence and presenting a strong case in court.
+Money laundering charges can be complicated.
+A lawyer can investigate the facts surrounding the charges against you and form a strategy for attacking the prosecution’s evidence and presenting a strong case in court.

 Complete a Free Case Evaluation form now